achhetr/task-manager/README.md

 This is a Node application which serves as a backend for a 'Task Manager App' from Heroku server.

+Key feature includes -

+-   Create your account

+-   Receive an email confirmation for account creation greeting

+-   Authentication and Authorisation

+-   Create, manage, update, delete tasks

+-   Upload profile picture

+-   Cascade delete users and all the task

+-   Receive an email after closing your account

+I love building this project, if you have any suggestions please pass it on :)

 ## Installation

 Download the zip or run following command